 How To Hang Vinyl Wallpaper

-Using your knife carefully cut a strip against the straight edge to get a clean straight line.
-We recommend using a new blade for every cut as this ensures clean cuts and avoids rips.
+4. Using your knife, carefully cut a strip against the straight edge to get a clean, straight line.
+We recommend using a new blade for every cut, as this ensures clean cuts and avoids rips.

-Prepare the wall first by applying paste to the wall.
+5. Prepare the wall first by applying paste to the wall.
 Leave the paste long enough to become tacky.
-Only do the section you are working on (not the entire wall) as the paste can dry out before you get there.
+Only do the section you are working on, not the entire wall, as the paste can dry out before you get there.

-Using your roller spread the paste over the back of the paper ensuring you cover the entire surface.
+6. Using your roller, spread the paste over the back of the paper, ensuring you cover the entire surface.

-Gently fold the paper in on itself (do not crease) and allow time for the paste to activate and the paper to soften/expand.
-Fold the paper so that you can unfold it whilst hanging, you’ll then be working with the top third of the panel.
-This keeps the bottom out of the way until you need it without creasing it up.
+7. Gently fold the paper in on itself (do not crease) and allow time for the paste to activate and the paper to soften/expand.
+Fold the paper, to allow you to unfold it whilst hanging.
+You will then be working with the top third of the panel.
+This will keep the bottom out of the way, without creasing it up, until you need it.

-Using the soft bristle brush or plastic wallpaper smoother, smooth the wallpaper as you hang.
-Lightly even out any bubbles or creases in the wallpaper as you go.
-Don’t push too hard or you will squeeze out the paste and stretch the paper which will ruin that drop.
+8. Using the soft bristle brush or plastic wallpaper smoother, smooth the wallpaper as you hang, lightly evening out any bubbles or creases in the wallpaper as you go.
+Do not push too hard or you will squeeze out the paste and stretch the paper, which will ruin that drop.

 N.B To keep the edges from curling, you need to set them with a roller.
 Running the roller along the seams also helps flatten the edges.